-Problems upgrading the firmware

-Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
+Problems upgrading the firmware Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
 The most common reason is that the wrong firmware file has been uploaded.
 Check that the name of the firmware file corresponds to your device and try again.
 Problems after firmware upgrade If you experience problems after a firmware upgrade, roll back to the previously installed version from the Maintenance page.

-ubnets, you cannot set the IP address.
-Contact your network dress. the network.
-Run the ping command (in a Command/DOS window, f the device):
+Problems setting the IP add ress The device is located on a different subnet The IP address is being used by another device Disconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window type ping and the IP address of the device):